Outset

 New Zealand South Island mountain trip

-This profile is the quick read on why people go, what the year changes, and what kind of trip New Zealand South Island mountain trip usually becomes once you move past the postcard version and start planning it for real.
+This profile is the quick overview of why people go, what the year changes, and what kind of trip New Zealand South Island mountain trip usually becomes once you move past the simple version and start planning in detail.

 Destination identity